cyclejs-community/awesome-cyclejs/README.md

 ### Debugging

-* [cyclejs/cycle-time-travel](https://github.com/cyclejs/cycle-time-travel) - A time travelling debugger for Cycle.js.
+* [cyclejs/cycle-time-travel](https://github.com/cyclejs/cycle-time-travel) - A time travelling debugger for Cycle.js apps.
+Displays a stream visualizer that you can drag to go back in time.
 Try it online [here](http://cycle.js.org/cycle-time-travel).

 ### Components